-2. Data
+2 Data

 CHIP is widely considered to be among the best available national survey data on household income and it is suitable to track the dynamics of income distribution in China.
-CHIP contains four repeated cross-sections for 1988, 1995, 2002 and 2007.
-All the four waves of CHIP include urban and rural households, and samples were drawn from larger National Bureau of Statistics urban and rural samples using a multistage stratified probability method to be nationally representative.
-In light of the increasing importance of rural-to-urban migration, a survey of rural-to-urban migrants has been added to CHIP since 2002 wave.
+CHIP contains four repeated cross-sections for 1988, 1995, 2002, and 2007.
+All four waves of CHIP include urban and rural households, and samples were drawn from larger National Bureau of Statistics' (NBS) urban and rural samples using a multistage stratified probability method to be nationally representative.
+In the light of the increasing importance of rural-to-urban migration, a survey of rural-to-urban migrants has been added to CHIP since the 2002 wave.

 To have a picture of rural household income mobility in China, a panel dataset needs to be employed.
 Fortunately, income data was provided retrospectively in 1995 and 2002 waves for CHIP rural samples.
-In 1995 wave, most of incomes in rural households were reported under the aggregated family unit, and retrospective questions on rural household net income were asked for the years 1991, 1993, and 1995.
-In 2002 wave, rural residents were asked to report their incomes from 1998 to 2002.
-There are 7998 rural households in CHIP 1995 wave, and the corresponding figure in 2002 CHIP wave is 9200.
+In the 1995 wave, most of the incomes in rural households were reported under the aggregated family unit, and retrospective questions on rural household net income were asked for the years 1991, 1993, and 1995.
+In the 2002 wave, rural residents were asked to report their incomes from 1998 to 2002.
+There are 7998 rural households in the CHIP 1995 wave, and the corresponding figure in the 2002 CHIP wave is 9200.
 In this paper, households with complete income information were kept, so that the 1995 CHIP panel sample concluded 5900 rural households, and the 2002 CHIP rural panel sample concluded 8912 households.

-CHIP 2007, 2008, and 2009 waves included both cross-sectional surveys and longitudinal surveys, and all covered urban, rural and migrant households.
+CHIP 2007, 2008, and 2009 waves included both cross-sectional surveys and longitudinal surveys, and all covered urban, rural, and migrant households.
 Rural samples were still drawn from the larger NBS household survey samples, and rural household net incomes in each year were provided, so that they were compatible with former waves.
-In this paper CHIP 2007, 2008, and 2009 data was identical to RUMiC 2008, 2009 and 2010 data respectively.
-There were 8000 rural household in CHIP

-2007 (RUMiC 2008), 7999 rural households in CHIP 2008 (RUMiC 2009), and 7993 rural households in CHIP 2009 (RUMiC 2010).
+In this paper CHIP 2007, 2008, and 2009 data was identical to the Longitudinal Survey on Rural-to-Urban Migration in China (RUMiC) 2008, 2009, and 2010 data respectively.
+There were 8000 rural household in CHIP 2007 (or RUMiC 2008), 7999 rural households in CHIP 2008 (or RUMiC 2009), and 7993 rural households in CHIP 2009 (or RUMiC 2010).
 Consequently, the inclusion of the longitudinal data enables us to study the dynamic changes of rural household income.
 The three-year panel data concluded 7866 rural households.

-To make the data comparable across years, we adopt rural household net income per capita and adjust the data to 2009 values using rural consumption price index at provincial level.
+To make the data comparable across years, we adopt rural household net income per capita and adjust the data to 2009 values using a rural consumption price index at provincial level.
 Table 1 presents the descriptive results of income based on the panel data we used in the paper.